stevegrossi/sengoku/README.md

 ## Features

 - Supports both online and hot-seat play.
-- 2-4 players
+- 2-4 players.
+Play against friends, the computer, or both.

 ## Gameplay

-1. Players are randomly assigned a province at the start of the game.
+1. Provinces are randomly divided amongst all players at the start of the game.
 2. Each player receives one unit for every 3 provinces they hold (with a minimum of 3) at the start of each turn.
-3. On your turn you may attack neighboring provinces if you have the units.
+3. On your turn you may attack neighboring provinces.
 When attacking, you have a 50% chance of winning the battle.
 The loser of the battle loses one unit.
+If you defeat all units in a province, it becomes yours.
-4. At the end of your turn, you may move units from one of your provinces to one of its neighbors you own.
+4. At the end of your turn, you may move units from one of your provinces to one of its neighbors you control.
 5. A player is defeated when they no longer control any provinces.
 6. A player wins when all other players are defeated.